 If you want to supercharge your results on Pinterest use this starter guide when creating your Pinterest images.

-The highest performing pins are visually compelling, tell a good story and make people want to learn more or take action.
+The highest performing pins are visually compelling, tell a good story that inspires people and make people want to learn more or take action.

 Use this six-step checklist to help you increase traffic and boost the performance of your images:

 Only use high-quality, that’s obvious because quality says a lot about your business.
 First impressions are everything folks and remember that your Pinterest images are competing with everyone else on Pinterest for eyeballs so your images better stand out if you want people to save or click through your content.

 Avoid using stock photos and shoot your own images instead so that you elevate your brand on Pinterest.

 All regular images must be sized vertically because of the way the Pinterest app is designed.
 Use a minimum size of 1000 wide x 1500 long pixels or a 2:3 aspect ratio (ex: 1000 x 1500 pixels).
 Be careful not to make Pinterest images too long because they will get cut off which could result in no engagement.

 Tip: I typically use the same size as the Idea Pins for my Standard Pins.